Aadithya-V/user-system-microservice/README.md

 # user-system-microservice

-Production grade solution for managing users (with authentication, follow and geolocation mechanisms) of dynamic web applications.
+Solution for managing users (with authentication, follow and geolocation mechanisms) of dynamic web applications.

 Written in "go" using Gin with Redis as the in-memory datastore.